maubanel/bnb/VisualDesign.md

 ## Logo / Brand (First Pass)

-First pass of potential logos for the website.
-We are going for a simplistic design which showcases our company's mission and tagline "Since 1973".
+Here below are our first pass of potential logos for the website.
+We we're going for a simplistic design which showcases our business's mission and tagline "Since 1973".
+Also, incorporating some suit accessories like a bow tie or vest to the logo to help make it stand out.

 <kbd>
    <img src="Images/BrownSuitLogo.jpg">